Instructions for the Linux system is included in this section.

 To upgrade an existing binary Metacat installation follow the steps in this section.
 The steps for upgrading Metacat from source are the same as the instructions for installing from source:

-Note: Please first upgrade to Metacat v2.19.0 before proceeding to Metacat v3.0.0
+Note: Please first upgrade to Metacat v2.19.0 before proceeding to Metacat v3.0.0 or above

 Download and extract the new version of Metacat.
 For more information about downloading and extracting Metacat, please see Downloading Metacat.